juju/docs/src/en/controllers-creating.md

 known as **controller constraints** and are set by using the `--bootstrap-constraints` option.
 The same values can be used by either type.

-For more details on constraints, see [Constraints][constraints].
+For general information on constraints, see [Constraints][constraints].

 ## Examples

-### Set minimum specifications for all machines in a controller's models
+### Set default model constraints for a given controller

-Below, all machines in the LXD controller's models will have at least 4GiB of memory:
+Below, all machines in the LXD controller's models will have at least 4GiB of
+memory:

 ```bash
 juju bootstrap --constraints="mem=4G" localhost
 ```

-### Set minimum specifications for a new controller
+### Set controller constraints for a new controller

-This example shows how to request at least 4GiB of memory and two CPUs for a AWS controller:
+This example shows how to request at least 4GiB of memory and two CPUs for an AWS controller:

 ```bash